 Using the uploaded 3D scan, the Matterport™ cloud service generates several derived products automatically.
 A couple of hours after the upload is finished you will receive a notification from Matterport™.
 Visit your Matterport™ account and open the specific space.

-- Go to the “MatterPak™” section of the space associated with the scan.
+- Go to the Add-ons section of the space associated with the scan.

-- Confirm the purchase using the Buy button.
-This button will change into a Download button after the purchase process has been finished.
-Although it is not a requirement, you can download your completed model directly.
+- Trigger the purchase via Get, and confirm using the Purchase button.
+This button will change into a Download button after the purchase process has been finished and the request was processed.

 NOTE: Mattertags (annotations and snapshots added to the 3D model for presentation) are not included in the Area Targets creation process.
 Such markup components should be authored in the Unity Editor or coded in your native application.